Stavrosfil/useful_commands/README.md

-# Useful Bash Commands
+# Useful Commands

-This is a collection of useful bash commands I have found over time.
+This is a collection of useful commands I have found over time.

 ## Docker